toy/pHash/README.markdown

     gem install pHash

+You can specify path to pHash library explicitly using environment variable like `PHASH_LIB=/opt/local/lib/libpHash.dylib`.

 Audio hash functions needs to be compiled with C linkage, so if you get `FFI::NotFoundError` check names of methods in `libpHash`.
 Tiny patch for pHash 0.9.4 is in `audiophash.diff`.

 ## Dependencies